Return to Top

 Several rooms across campus are equipped with visual fire alarms.

-Disability Based Accessible Housing
+Disability Based Accessible Housing Accommodations

 Wheelchair accessibility

 Facilities for students using wheelchairs are located in Capen, Ashokan, Mohonk, Esopus, Shawangunk, Lenape and Ridgeview halls.
-Ashokan, Mohonk, Esopus, Shawangunk, Lenape and Ridgeview halls are equipped with elevators.
+Ashokan, Awosting, Mohonk, Esopus, Shawangunk, Lenape and Ridgeview halls are equipped with elevators.
 Capen is equipped with a laundry room on the first floor and a lift giving students using wheelchairs access to the main lounge study area.
 These buildings are equipped with wheelchair accessible bathroom facilities.

 Visual alarms